- Why was this website developed?

 I have additional technical support questions.
 Who should I contact?

 Please contact your local organization's Helpdesk so your request can be triaged appropriately.
 Your local organization's Helpdesk will be available during their standard operating hours for non-urgent inquiries (e.g. password issues).
 They are your first point of contact, and they will communicate your resolution to you directly.

 Your organization's Helpdesk will escalate critical issues to the website support team.
-These issues will be addressed by the support team between the hours of 7:00 AM and 5:00 PM EDT, Monday to Friday.
+These issues will be addressed by the website support team during business hours, Monday to Friday.
 Due to the large volume of users on this platform, it may take approximately 24-48 hours for escalated issues to be resolved.
-Escalated issues received after 5:00 PM EDT Friday will be monitored on weekends (Saturday and Sunday) and triaged as required; non-urgent issues will be responded to the following Monday.
+Escalated issues received after 5:00 PM EDT Friday will be monitored on weekends (Saturday and Sunday) and triaged as required; non-urgent issues will be responded to during the following week.